ember-learn/guides-source/guides/release/components/block-content.md

   </div>
 ```

-If we hadn’t named blocks, we would certainly have to pass components as `args` to the popover.
+Without named blocks, we would certainly have to pass components as `args` to the popover.
 But this is much more practical!

-Here’s how we would call it:
+Here’s how we would call our named blocks as a consumer:

 ```handlebars
 <Popover>